Quantization of the Maxwell field in curved spacetimes of arbitrary dimension: Conclusions

 In this manuscript we quantized the generalized Maxwell field $\A$ on globally hyperbolic spacetimes with compact Cauchy surfaces.
 We began by taking the Maxwell equations into the language of exterior differential calculus.
 The resulting field equation \ref{eq:generalized_potential_eq} could then be carried to any dimension.
 Rather remarkably, we found that minimally coupled scalar field and the electromagnetic field are actually two examples of a single $p$-form field theory in arbitrary dimension.
 We then discussed fundamental solutions and the Cauchy problem for the classical $p$-form field theory where we showed that the Cauchy problem was well posed if we worked in terms of gauge equivalent classes of solutions.
 This was followed by a discussion of the classical, symplectic phase space consisting of all real valued gauge equivalent Maxwell solutions $\mathcal{M}^p(\stM)$ and a non-degenerate antisymetric bilinear form $\sigma([\A],[\B])$ for $\A,\B\in\mathcal{M}^p(\stM)$.
 The theory was then quantized by promoting functions on the phase space to operators that act on elements of a Hilbert space.
 The appropriately selected operators were shown in Proposition~\ref{prop:WE_and CCR} to satisfy the generalized Maxwell equation in the weak sense and have the proper canonical commutation relations.
 Finally the Weyl-system for our field theory was developed.

-I would like to thank C.J.\ Fewster and J.C.\ Loftin for numerous illuminating discussions.
-I would also like to thank C.J.\ Fewster for supplying the final version of Theorems \ref{prop:Maxwell_existence} and \ref{Prop:_A existance for general J} that appear in this manuscript as well as commenting on early versions of this manuscript.
-I also want to thank him for his hospitality and the hospitality of the Department of Mathematics at the University of York where part of this research was carried out.
+I would like to thank C.J.\ Fewster and J.C.\ Loftin for numerous illuminating discussions, and D. Hunt for pointing out missteps in the originally published version.
+I would also like to thank C.J.\ Fewster for his hospitality and the hospitality of the Department of Mathematics at the University of York where part of this research was carried out.
 This research was funded by a grant from the US Army Research Office through the USMA Photonics Research Center.